ugo-emekauwa/hx-auto-deploy/README.md

-# Cisco HyperFlex Edge Automated Deployment Tool for Cisco Intersight (HX Auto Deploy)
+# HyperFlex Edge Automated Deployment Tool for Cisco Intersight
-The Cisco HyperFlex Edge Automated Deployment Tool enables automated deployment of Cisco HyperFlex Edge cluster installations through the Cisco Intersight API.
+The Cisco HyperFlex Edge Automated Deployment Tool (HX Auto Deploy) for Cisco Intersight enables automated deployment of HyperFlex Edge cluster installations through the Intersight API.

 ## What's New:
 The **HX Auto Deploy Tool**, which was originally built for Cisco dCloud, has been re-designed and upgraded to work in any environment due to popular demand.
 Here are a few of the new features:
   - Easily modifiable variable values for use in any environment.
-  - Built-in HyperFlex policy creation and configuration on Cisco Intersight.
+  - Built-in HyperFlex policy creation and configuration on Intersight.
 No more dependencies on other scripts.
-  - Dynamic support for all HyperFlex Edge cluster sizes on Cisco Intersight.
+  - Dynamic support for all HyperFlex Edge cluster sizes on Intersight.
-  - Advanced error-checking for HyperFlex configuration requirements similar to the Cisco Intersight GUI, in order to avoid unnecessary troubleshooting.
+  - Advanced error-checking for HyperFlex configuration requirements similar to the Intersight GUI, in order to avoid unnecessary troubleshooting.

 ## Prerequisites:
 1. Python 3 installed, which can be downloaded from [https://www.python.org/downloads/](https://www.python.org/downloads/).